 “You just don’t understand what – ”

-“Faith in what?”
+“Believing in what?”

-“Faith in God being there for me because I am there for him.”
+“In God being there for me because I am there for him.”

 “So when things are difficult for you, that’s when YOU are there for HIM?”